 A spring-loaded, hand-held mechanical instrument called the Activator Adjusting Instrument provides a quick, low-force impulse at specific points.

 There are two theoretical advantages of an Activator instrument-assisted treatment.
 The first is based on the speed of the device.
 The instrument is so quick that the body's muscles are less likely to tense in response, and resist the treatment.
 The lack of muscle resistance may facilitate the treatment effectiveness.
-The second is that the applied force is localized and does not add any additional torque or bending moment to the joint.
+The second is that the applied force is localized and does not add any additional torque or bending movement to the joint.

 Sometimes an evaluation of apparent leg length may also be performed.
 This evaluation is based on the theory that apparent differences in leg length may indicate where vertebral misalignments in the spine are present.
 However, this form of evaluation is controversial and there is a lack of clinical evidence to support this aspect of the process.